 Presentation type

 Oral presentations will be 10 minutes exactly, 8 minutes to present and 2 minutes for questions.
-Please note that a selection of abstracts will be accepted for oral presentations, but all submissions will be considered for posters.
+All submissions will be considered for poster presentation, and a small selection will be accepted for oral presentation.

-You will be given 2 minutes to talk through your poster to the judges, with 1 minute for questions.
-Timeline and specifications for posters (format, resolution etc.) will be confirmed to successful applicants after shortlisting has concluded.
+You will be given 2 minutes to talk through your poster to the judges and 1 minute for questions.
+Timeline and specifications for posters (format, resolution and so on) will be confirmed to shortlisted.

 All abstracts submitted will be considered for poster presentations.
 You will be asked if you wish your abstract to be considered for an oral presentation as well.